techandsoftware/teletext/README.md

 Removes the teletext display from the DOM.

-## showTestPage()
+## showTestPage(pageName)

 4 test pages are built-in.
-This displays a test page, rotating through these every time this is called.
+This displays a test page.
+Without the pageName, this rotates through the pages every time this is called.

+If supplied, the given pageName is displayed.
+Available pages are: SPLASH, ENGINEERING, ADVERT, UK.

 The test pages were kindly supplied by https://archive.teletextarchaeologist.org/

 ## toggleGrid()